 PicMonkey offers so many editing functions- you could spend hours and hours layering on effects and trying new things.
 But when it comes to preparing photos for digital scrapbooking, I suggest you find a quick path to crop and brighten your photos before moving on to building your page.

-- How to Use PicMonkey to Improve Your Images
+- How to edit images using PicMonkey

 Have you tried using PicMonkey to edit your photos?
 If so, what's your favorite feature?